raju-dl/raju-dl/README.md

 - 👀 I’m interested in Fullstack, BA, and e-commerce
 - 🌱 I’m currently learning new AI tools
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me on ceo@cloudcomindia.com
+- 📫 How to reach me on ceo@cloudcomindia.com and raju@digital-edify.com

 <!---
 raju-dl/raju-dl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.